geekzy/tiapp-como/README.md

 };
 ```

-To create a Window we can use UI shortcut object factory from `Como.loadUI()` that will return the UI Shortcut factory.
+To create a Window we can use UIShortcut object factory from `Como.loadUI()` that will return the UIShortcut factory.
 Other components also available such as `Ti.UI.ScrollView, Ti.UI.Button, Ti.UI.Label, etc.`.
 Please refer `lib/Como/UIShortcut.js`.

 Writing Controllers